RodgersRepo/CMS_Ad_Hoc_Rename/README.md

 - Provide a Site alias and set the Physical path to the app's deployment folder that you created.
 Keep the Application Pool at the default (best practise is to have a seperate pool per application, see below for this).
 Create the application by selecting **OK**.

 Copy the files from the **publish** folder on your development computer to the IIS server application folder.
 Test by browsing to `HTTP://<your server URL/cmsrename`.
-To secure the site form the IIS manager, click your application name **cmsrenmae** then double click `SSL Settings`, set for your enviroment.
+To secure the site from the IIS manager, click your application name **cmsrenmae** then double click `SSL Settings`, set for your enviroment.
 For testing I selected **Require** and **ingor**.
 You will need to have certificates already set up on the IIS server for this to work.

 PLEASE NOTE: You will have to amend the **index.html** file once it has been deployed to IIS.
 The routing will be wrong.
 Change lines 72 and 90 to include the application name `cmsrename`.
 Line 72 becomes:
 ```sh